For an agency to be worthy of supporting surrogates on their journeys, we have set a pretty high bar…

 - having a strong support system

 To be honest, some of these requirements can be confusing (or, frankly, feel a bit limiting).
-So, if you have questions, please reach out to us!
+So, once you take the quiz, if you have questions, feel free to reach out to us!
 We’d be happy to explain, provide clarity on your qualifications, or work with you on the next steps in your journey.

 We put ‘healthy’ in quotes for a reason—because what’s considered ‘healthy’ is so different for each person!
 And, depending on a myriad of other factors, you may not need to fall exactly within this range.